How to change a plug socket

 Step 2: Check the area for hidden pipes or cables

-Now check the area is free of hidden pipes or cables with your pipe and cable detector.
+Now, check the area is free of hidden pipes or cables with your pipe and cable detector.

-If the coast is clear, isolate the relevant circuit at your fuse box and safe isolation to make sure the circuit is dead (triple-check this).
+If the coast is clear, isolate the relevant circuit at your fuse box and ensure safe isolation to make sure the circuit is dead (triple-check this).

 Step 4: Mark out where you want to fit the box